the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-git-general.md

 ---
 ```

-A branch name in git is label for a leaf on the tree, it is always pointed to the tip of a branch and slides along the branch so that is always refers to a leaf as new commits are added.
+A branch name in git is a label for a leaf on the tree, it is always pointed to the tip of a branch and slides along the branch so that is always refers to a leaf as new commits are added.
 In contrast a tag is locked to a specific commit, referring to a fixed point in the tree.
 A tag simply provides a human readable name for a specific commit, that does not require searching through commit messages.